Make-School-Courses/FEW-2.9-Technical-Seminar/Lessons/Lesson-7.md

 <!-- > -->

 Putting these all together, here's a very simple React block of code with these three features.
+This code will show a simple form with a button that reads 'Click Me'.

 Check out the comments for some more details:

 ```js